TurboSource-Marialis/machtiani/README.md

 - [ ] Script to rewrite a projects git commit history.
 - [ ] Auto-save results in `.machtiani/chat/`.
 Should name the same if passing filename as --markdown.
 - [ ] Auto-generate an appropriate file name for generated markdown.
+- [ ] Markdown generated chats should automatically save and have an auto-generate context aware name.